-Whether the economic effects that both the THINK report and Frontier Economics study identify from a lack of tariff harmonisation do or will occur in practice and, importantly, whether the scale of the effects are material, is a more complicated question than how electricity markets are described in economic theory.
+Whether the economic effects that both the THINK report and Frontier Economics study identify from a lack of tariff harmonisation do or will occur in practice93 and, importantly, whether the scale of the effects are material, is a more complicated question than how electricity markets are described in economic theory.

-&lt;sup>83 Frontier Economics (2013): 'Transmission tariff harmonisation supports competition'
+92 Frontier Economics (2013): 'Transmission tariff harmonisation supports competition'

-&lt;sup>84 The Frontier Economics (2013) study does not fully account for the context in which investment and operational decisions are made, and its main conclusions are largely driven by assumptions not facts.
+93 The Frontier Economics (2013) study does not fully account for the context in which investment and operational decisions are made, and its main conclusions are largely driven by assumptions not facts.
 For further discussion, see Section 5.

-As CESI (2003) highlight, locational signals from transmission tariffs are not the only factors able to influence the siting of new generation and loads.
+As CESI (2003)94 highlight, locational signals from transmission tariffs are not the only factors able to influence the siting of new generation and loads.
 Other elements such as factors related to: